Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 I chuckled at that remark.
 Already, the people of Sistina were coming to terms with a society that didn’t feel so distanced with those titled above them.
 There was a closeness formed with the general population that wasn’t present before.
 Along with a revision of the kingdom’s rules to continue promoting it.

 As such, I received all sorts of requests.
 Whether it be cooking up a storm, using my critical attacks to cut things, or coming up with inventive suggestions for Queen Katalina to put her expertise to, there was a hope that normal days were in store for us.

 Before we knew it, the sound of bells echoing across the work area had sounded, signaling lunchtime.
 In just a few hours, a sizable supply of wood had been harvested, and the transport of it had begun.

 “That’s all we need for now!”
 The foreman from before clapped my back.

 Saki walked over at that point, a few stray leaves stuck between the crevices of her armor and in her hair.
 Though she had ‘destroyed’ a small forest, it looked like she had hardly broken a sweat.
-If people would associate her nickname with such benign actions like now, they would surely grow to understand her like I had.
+If people would associate her nickname with such benign actions from now on, they would surely grow to understand her like I did.

 “Hey, good job.
 How about we grab lunch?”
 I stuck my fist out for her to bump it.
 She returned the gesture with great care.
 The last thing she desired was dislocating my shoulder like the first time.
 I forgave her right away, but she was still highly conscious of that mistake.